 According to Francis, “The Light of Faith” is a “four-hand document.”
 Pope Benedict, Francis notes, “handed it to me, it is a strong document.
 He did the great amount of work.”
 Thus, although officially The Light of Faith (Lumen Fidei) is an encyclical of Francis’ and reflects his teaching ministry, it is also reflects the work of Pope Emeritus Benedict.
 It’s not only Francis’ first encyclical; it is also among the few encyclicals openly acknowledged to have been written by two successors of St. Peter.

 If you value the news and views Catholic World Report provides, please consider donating to support our efforts.
 Your contribution will help us continue to make CWR available to all readers worldwide for free, without a subscription.
 Thank you for your generosity!

 Carl E. Olson is editor of Catholic World Report and Ignatius Insight.
 He is the author of Did Jesus Really Rise from the Dead?, Will Catholics Be "Left Behind"?, co-editor/contributor to Called To Be the Children of God, co-author of The Da Vinci Hoax (Ignatius), and author of the "Catholicism" and "Priest Prophet King" Study Guides for Bishop Robert Barron/Word on Fire.
+His new book Praying the Our Father in Lent (2021), is published by Catholic Truth Society.
 He is also a contributor to "Our Sunday Visitor" newspaper, "The Catholic Answer" magazine, "The Imaginative Conservative", "The Catholic Herald", "National Catholic Register", "Chronicles", and other publications.